maxfierrog/twitter/README.md

 # Twitter

-Twitter is a basic app to read and compose tweets using the [Twitter API](https://apps.twitter.com/), in addition to other basic functions such as retweeting and favoriting through a half decent UI.
+Twitter is a basic app to read and compose tweets using the [Twitter API](https://apps.twitter.com/), in addition to other basic functions such as retweeting and favoriting.

 ## User Stories

-The following **core** features were implemented:

-- [X] See an app icon in the home screen and a styled launch screen
+Users can...

-- [X] Be able to log in using their Twitter account
+- [X] Log in using their Twitter account
 - [X] See at latest the latest 20 tweets for a Twitter account in a Table View
-- [X] Be able to refresh data by pulling down on the Table View
+- [X] Refresh data by pulling down on the Table View
-- [X] Be able to like and retweet from their Timeline view
+- [X] Like and retweet from their Timeline view
-- [X] Only be able to access content if logged in
+- [X] Only access content if logged in
-- [X] Each tweet should display user profile picture, username, screen name, tweet text, timestamp, as well as buttons and labels for favorite, reply, and retweet counts.
+- [X] See a user profile picture, username, screen name, tweet text, timestamp, as well as buttons and labels for favorite, reply, and retweet counts in each tweet.
 - [X] Compose and post a tweet from a Compose Tweet view, launched from a Compose button on the Nav bar.
 - [X] See Tweet details in a Details view
-- [X] App should render consistently all views and subviews in recent iPhone models and all orientations
+- [X] Render the app's views consistently in recent iPhone models and all orientations
-- [X] Be able to **unlike** or **un-retweet** by tapping a liked or retweeted Tweet button, respectively.
-(Doing so will decrement the count for each)
+- [X] Unlike or un-retweet by tapping a liked or retweeted Tweet button, respectively.

-Here are some things I might do in the future:

-- [ ] Click on links that appear in Tweets
-- [ ] See embedded media in Tweets that contain images or videos
-- [ ] Reply to any Tweet
-  - Replies should be prefixed with the username
-  - The `reply_id` should be set when posting the tweet
-- [ ] See a character count when composing a Tweet (as well as a warning) (280 characters)
-- [ ] Load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client
-- [ ] Click on a Profile image to reveal another user's profile page, including:
-  - Header view: picture and tagline
-  - Basic stats: #tweets, #following, #followers
-- [ ] Switch between **timeline**, **mentions**, or **profile view** through a tab bar
-- [ ] Profile Page: pulling down the profile page should blur and resize the header image

 ## Video Walkthrough